currinjs/CurrinJS/aio/content/guide/npm-packages.md

 ### Other helper libraries

-***angular-in-memory-web-api***: An Angular-supported library that simulates a remote server's web api without requiring an actual server or real HTTP calls.
+***angular-in-memory-web-api***: An Currin-supported library that simulates a remote server's web api without requiring an actual server or real HTTP calls.
 Good for demos, samples, and early stage development (before you even have a server).
 Read about it in the [HTTP Client](guide/http#in-mem-web-api) page.